DiamondLightSource/SynchWeb/podman/README.md

 some of the required dependencies.
 This is usually down to network issues.
 For Diamond users, it is recommended that the `sshuttle` vpn set up is running.
+* Obtaining the DHL php libraries, via the `composer install` step is quite unreliable if run from the `Dockerfile`.
+If problems are encountered, comment out this step and uncomment the equivalient in the `entrypoint.bash` file.
-* Once running, the podman container can be accessed by using, `podman exec -it synchweb-dev /bin/bash`.
+* Once running, the podman container can be accessed by using, `podman exec -it synchweb-prod /bin/bash`.
 From here, check the required php and httpd processes are running and check the logs under `/var/log/httpd`.
-* Sometimes the web client stops working.
-Not sure why, but this can usually be fixed by rebuilding and relinking this.
-The `rebuildClient.bash` can be used to simplify this process.
-For Diamond users, restarting the VPN client can also help here.
 *  See [here](https://github.com/DiamondLightSource/synchweb-devel-env/blob/master/README.md) for more general advice.